 Wan to know what do in Mekong Delta?
 Spend a day or two in Can Tho, the region’s biggest settlement, where you can enjoy a perfect boat trip on the delta's maze of channels.
 Laid-back lifestyle can be observed along the waterways, bounteous fruit orchards are just a skip away.
 Visit My Tho fish market and four islands, have a cup of honey tea as refreshment at Mr. Muoi Hai’s House.
 The next morning, venture out to explore the Cai Rang Floating Market, one of the highlights of your Mekong Delta trip.
 Everywhere you crisscrossed is a watery landscape of green fields and lively villages fed by the mighty river.

 The Lunar New Year and Mid-Autumn Festival are the high times of life in the area.
 If you want to see the fusions of blessing and happiness, book your trip by that period.
-Our 15-Day in-Depth Vietnam Tour with Sapa has it all!
+The following itinerary has it all!